Digital technologies are key to economic diversification

 .

 One key reason is that the costs involved in getting online can be prohibitive for many.
-In 2022, the annual cost of a mobile broadband subscription was equivalent to 5.7 per cent of per capita gross national income (GNI) in LDCs while a fixed broadband subscription equated to almost one fifth of GNI per capita -—
+In 2023, the annual cost of a mobile broadband subscription was equivalent to 5.1 per cent of per capita GNI in LDCs while a fixed broadband subscription equated to one sixth of GNI per capita -—

 – ‒